Gabby Giffords, Astronaut Mark Kelly

 Blayne Fertitta, Jason Derulo, Paige Fertitta

-Guests rocking at San Luis Salute "Space Pirates" gala
+Guests rocking at Tilman Fertitta's San Luis Salute "Space Pirates" Mardi Gras gala in Galveston.

 Dr. Nikos Vasilakis, Dr. Pei-Yong Shi, Tilman Fertitta, Dr. George Saade, Dr. Mariano Garcia-Blanco

 Jason Derulo on stage at the Galveston Island Convention Center

 Astronaut Scott Kelly, Amiko Kauderer

 Kelli Fertitta Woods, Josh Woods

 Shane Handler, Rich Handler, Max Handler, Hunter Handler

 Maddy Laster, Adrianna Barton, Julianna Beathard

 VIP guests enjoying the pre-party at the $40 million yacht, The Boardwalk

 Patrick Fertitta, Neil Bush